Swirl86/vue-recipe-fullstack/README.md

   - **Clear Filters**: resets all filters to empty, fetching and displaying the original full recipe list
   - *Multi-ingredient filter not supported in this project (Premium API Only)
 - Favorite recipes
   - Save, remove and display favorite recipes
+- Ingredients page – a dedicated view where users can browse and read about available ingredients
 - Basic backend setup: models, routes, server, and database connection
 - Backend tests using Jest & Supertest to verify recipes and favorites functionality
 - Frontend tests using Vitest & Testing Library